nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `GROUP` must be an existing group in the displayed group list.

 Examples:
-* `addSG 1 g/W14-4` adds the student with index 1 in the student list to group W14-4 and displays a confirmation output that the student has been added to the group
+* `addSG 1 g/W14-4` adds the student with index 1 in the student list to group W14-4 and displays a confirmation output that the student has been added to the group.

-#### Delete a student from a group: `deleteSG`
+### Delete a student from a group: `deleteSG`

 Deletes the specified group from the group list.